cmajor-lang/cmajor/docs/Cmaj Patch Format.md

   }
 ```

 The `view` property should contain a `src` property providing a relative URL to a javascript module.
-This module should have a single default export, which must be a HTMLElement class that can be used as the GUI element for the patch.
-The exported class's constructor will be passed a `PatchConnection` object which it can use for communication with the patch instance that it controls.
+This module should have a default export, which must be a function returning a DOM Element that can be used as the GUI element for the patch.
+The exported function will be passed a `PatchConnection` object which it can use for communication with the patch instance that it controls.

 ### GUI Communication